Description

 Risk and Exploitability

 The CVSS score of 8.6 indicates high severity.
-EPSS data is unavailable, so the current likelihood of exploitation remains uncertain.
+The EPSS score of 1% shows a low but non‑zero exploitation probability, reflecting that the flaw is considered unlikely to be widely exploited yet.
 The flaw is not listed in CISA KEV, suggesting no publicly known, active exploitation at this time.
 The attack vector requires a privileged authenticated user to interact with the vulnerable service, implying that an attacker must already have some level of authorized access before exploiting the command injection.
 If successful, the exploited commands would run with the privileges of the authenticated user, enabling broader system compromise.

 Remediation